frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 The VMware PowerCLI script primarily interfaces with the virtual infrastructure via a connection to the VMware vCenter Server.
 A connection (Connect-VIServer) with the proper level of certificates must be in place before executing these scripts.
 The script does not initiate any connect session itself.
 It assumes this is already in-place.

 As the script extracts information from the VMkernel Sys Info Shell ([VSI Shell](https://www.virtuallyghetto.com/2010/08/what-is-vmware-vsish.html))  the script uses Posh-SSH to log into ESXi host of choice and extracts the data from the VSI Shell for further processing.
 The Posh-SSH module needs to be installed before running the PCIe-NUMA-Locality scripts, the script does not install Posh-SSH itself.
-This module can be installed by running the following command 'Install-Module -Name Posh-SSH' (Admin rights required).
+This module can be installed by running the following command `Install-Module -Name Posh-SSH` (Admin rights required).
 More information can be found at https://github.com/darkoperator/Posh-SSH

 Root access is required to execute a vanish command via the SSH session.
 It might be possible to use SUDO, but this has functionality has not been included in the script (yet).
 The script uses Posh-SSH keyboard-interactive authentication method and presents a screen that allows you to enter your root credentials securely.